 Shareholder Loans, Benefits, and Their Risks

+Incorporation isn’t all upside when it comes to taxes.
 As with most areas of Canadian law, corporations and their shareholders function as separate persons for tax purposes.
-The Canadian tax code spends a significant amount of space attempting to achieve “integration”, the principle that the same activities should be taxed similarly regardless of whether or not they are undertaken through a corporation.
-For example, directors of companies who pay themselves all their business’ profits as a salary or dividends end up with tax bills very similar to if they had operated the business personally.
+The Canadian tax code spends a significant amount of space attempting to achieve “integration,” the principle that the same activities should be taxed similarly regardless of whether or not they are undertaken through a corporation.
+For example, directors of companies who pay themselves all their business’s profits as a salary or dividends end up with tax bills very similar to those they would have had if they had operated the business personally.

 Corporations maintain an account recording loans from and to their shareholders.
-If, at the end of the year, the shareholder owes the Corporation money, the shareholder must claim this amount as income.
-However, should the shareholder pay back the loan down the road, they can claim a deduction in the same amount under paragraph 20(1)(j).
-Where paid back prior to the end of the year, shareholders may also be required to include interest in their income if they receive a low interest or interest-free loan.
+If, at the end of the year, the shareholder owes the corporation money, the shareholder must claim this amount as income.
+However, should the shareholder pay back the loan down the road, he can claim a deduction for the same amount under paragraph 20(1)(j).
+If the shareholder pays back the loan prior to the end of the year, he may also be required to include interest on his income if he had received a low interest or interest-free loan.

-A prime example of this issue is a closely held corporation paying the expenses of shareholders.
-If the company is audited, the CRA will likely not only deny the expenses that the company claimed, but also assess the same amount as a benefit to the shareholder.
+A prime example of this issue is a closely held corporation paying the expenses of its shareholders.
+If the company is audited, the CRA will likely deny not only the expenses that the company claimed, but also assess the same amount as a benefit to the shareholder.
 As a result, both the company and the shareholder pay tax on the cost of the expense.

 If you are considering incorporating your business and hope to do so in a tax-efficient way, or if the CRA is threatening you with shareholder benefit assessments, contact Kalfa Law to speak with a member of our corporate, commercial, and tax law team.

--James Alvarez, BA, JD
+-James Alvarez, Tax Counsel

-© Kalfa Law 2019
+© Kalfa Law 2020